 Cyanobacteria (Blue-green Algae) Toxins - There are no federal or state regulatory standards for cyanobacteria toxins (cyanotoxins) in drinking water.
-However, the World Health Organization (WHO) adopted a provisional drinking water guideline value of 1.0 ug/L for microcystin-LR (WHO 1998).
-Source waters with two or more excursions in a 3-year period above the WHO guideline for microcystin-LR (1.0 ug/L) will be identified as impaired and not supporting the PWS use.
+However, the World Health Organization (WHO) adopted a provisional drinking water guideline value of $1.0 \ \mu g/L$ for microcystin-LR (WHO 1998).
+Since the cyanobacteria thresholds are based on acute exposures, assessment methods will be based on a maximum concentration not to be exceeded.
+Source waters with finished water samples showing two or more excursions in a 3-year period above the WHO guideline for microcystin-LR (1.0 $\mu g/L$) will be identified as impaired and not supporting the PWS use.
 The assessment will also consider whether the dataset is representative of the current conditions of the source water.
-Quality assured sample data from ambient (raw) water or PWS intakes will be evaluated from the most recent 10 year period of record; two or more discrete values within a consecutive 3-year period are required to assess against the applicable criteria.
+Quality assured sample data from ambient (raw) water or PWS intakes will be evaluated from the most recent 10-year period of record; two or more discrete values within a consecutive 3-year period are required to assess against the applicable criteria.
 Discrete samples are those collected at least 30 days apart; multiple samples collected within a 30-day period will be averaged.

 Nitrate - Elevated levels of nitrate can cause acute health effects.
 The SDWA finished water standard of 10 mg/L will be applied as a maximum concentration not to be exceeded.
 Using this indicator, the PWS use is not supported when two or more discrete samples exceed the SDWA Maximum Contaminant Level (MCL) standard within a 3-year period.
-Quality assured sample data from ambient (raw) water or PWS finished water will be evaluated from the most recent 10 year period of record; two or more discrete values within a consecutive 3-year period are required to assess against nitrate standard.
+Quality assured sample data from ambient (raw) water or PWS finished water will be evaluated from the most recent 10-year period of record; two or more discrete values within a consecutive 3-year period are required to assess against nitrate standard.
 Discrete samples are those collected at least 30-days apart; multiple samples collected within a 30-day period will be averaged.
 Source waters with nitrate sample datasets showing concentrations exceeding 5 mg/L will be identified as "watch waters" and prioritized for additional monitoring to evaluate nitrate concentration trends.

 Cryptosporidium - Public water systems are required to collect Cryptosporidium raw water samples at a minimum frequency of monthly over a two-year period at their point of intake in order to fulfill SDWA regulations.
-Cryptosporidium sample concentration data is used to place the public water system in SDWA Bin classifications of 1 through 4, following the procedures in s.
-NR 810.34, Wis.
-Adm.
-Code.
+The maximum rolling annual average Cryptosporidium concentration is used to place the public water system in SDWA Bin classifications of 1 through 4.
 Concentrations of Cryptosporidium greater than or equal to 1.0 oocysts/L place the system in Bin 3 or 4 and require additional treatment beyond conventional or source water controls in the watershed.
 Therefore, the PWS use will be deemed as not supported for source waters when one or more public water supply systems fall in Bins 3 or 4.